stevencombs/retrocombs.github.io/_posts/2016/2016-08-14-chip-and-led.md

 ---
 layout: post
-title: ‘Program a C.H.I.P. with Python to control LED’
+title: 'Program C.H.I.P. with Python to control LED'
 date: 'August 14, 2016'
 comments: 'yes'
 categories:
-  - category
+  - chip
 ---

-The [C.H.I.P.][1] packs a lot of computing power into a tiny board that includes both Bluetooth and Wi-Fi.
+The [C.H.I.P.][1] packs a lot of power into a tiny board that includes both Bluetooth and Wi-Fi.
 It's the perfect combination of small size and performance to power physical computing projects.

 I recently built a tracked robotic platform, shown in the image below, for [a physical computing presentation][2].
-My platform uses an Arduino; however the Arduino is just a bit too large, has limited capabilities, and does not include Bluetooth and Wi-Fi.
-I can purchase the C.H.I.P. for half[the cost of the Arduino][3].
+My platform uses an Arduino; however the Arduino is too large, has limited capabilities, and does not include Bluetooth and Wi-Fi.
+The C.H.I.P. corrects these deficiencies and is half [the cost of the Arduino][3].
+The C.H.I.P. seems perfect for this project.

 ![Tracked Vehicle Platform][image-1]

-My goal is to configure a C.H.I.P. so it can serve as the brain for my tracked robotic platform.
-I will install a complete Python GPIO development environment on the C.H.I.P.
+My goal for this post is to configure a C.H.I.P. so it can serve as the brain for my tracked robotic platform.
+I will install a complete [Python][4] GPIO development environment on the C.H.I.P.
 To test the environment, I will connect an LED to the GPIO pins and create two Python programs to turn an LED on and off.

 # Table of Contents
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

-- [Flash the C.H.I.P. without a GUI][4]
+- [Flash the C.H.I.P. without a GUI][5]
-- [Connect C.H.I.P. to network][5]
+- [Connect C.H.I.P. to network][6]
-- [Set the locale][6]
+- [Set the locale][7]
-- [Set timezone][7]
+- [Set timezone][8]
-- [Install Git][8]
+- [Install Git][9]
-- [Install Python][9]
+- [Install Python][10]
-- [Install the Python GPIO Library][10]
+- [Install the Python GPIO Library][11]
-- [Connect LED to the C.H.I.P.][11]
+- [Connect LED to the C.H.I.P.][12]
-- [Turn the LED on][12]
+- [Turn the LED on][13]
-- [Turn the LED off][13]
+- [Turn the LED off][14]
-- [Hello World][14]
+- [Hello World][15]

 <!-- /TOC -->

 # Flash the C.H.I.P. without a GUI
 A graphical user interface is not needed.
-My [flash the C.H.I.P.][15] post provides instructions to install a *Headless* image.
+My [flash the C.H.I.P.][16] post provides instructions to flash the C.H.I.P.
+Choose the latest (v4.4 as of this writing) *headless* image to flash.

 # Connect C.H.I.P. to network
-My [flash the C.H.I.P.][16] post demonstrates how to connect the C.H.I.P. to a network so you can use SSH to issue the commands below to the C.H.I.P.
+My [flash the C.H.I.P.][17] post demonstrates how to add the C.H.I.P. to a network so you can connect via SSH.

-> **Alternatively:** Use a USB-OTG serial connection, instructions found in the [flash the C.H.I.P.]() post, without the need to connect the C.H.I.P. to a network.
+> **Alternatively:** Use a USB-OTG serial connection, instructions found in the [flash the C.H.I.P.][18] post, without the need to connect the C.H.I.P. to a network.

 # Set the locale
-Use the commands below to set the locale of the chip to ensure keyboard commands are geographically correct:
+Use the *Terminal* command below to set the locale of the chip to ensure keyboard commands are geographically correct:

 `sudo apt-get update && sudo apt-get install locales && sudo dpkg-reconfigure locales && sudo locale-gen`